TLS Connections to TiDB Cloud Serverless

 Root certificate issuance and validity

-If the client uses the system's root CA stores by default, such as Java and Go, you can easily connect securely to TiDB Serverless clusters without specifying the path of CA roots.
+If the client uses the system's root CA stores by default, such as Java and Go, you can easily connect securely to TiDB Cloud Serverless clusters without specifying the path of CA roots.
 However, some drivers and ORMs do not use the system root CA stores.
 In those cases, you need to configure the CA root path of the drivers or ORMs to your system root CA stores.
-For example, when you use mysqlclient to connect a TiDB Serverless cluster in Python on macOS, you need to set ca: /etc/ssl/cert.pem in the ssl argument.
+For example, when you use mysqlclient to connect a TiDB Cloud Serverless cluster in Python on macOS, you need to set ca: /etc/ssl/cert.pem in the ssl argument.

 If you are using a GUI client, such as DBeaver, which does not accept a certificate file with multiple certificates inside, you must download the ISRG Root X1 certificate.